megaphone icon

 6. When connected with the office, you can leave a message with the staffer who answers or ask to be connected to the staffer who works on SNAP.

-7. Sample script: “Hi, my name is [your name], and I’m a constituent.
+7. Sample script: “Hi, my name is [your name], and I’m your constituent.
 I’m calling because I’m really concerned about the proposed cuts to SNAP.
 With grocery prices rising and more people struggling to afford food, now is the worst time to cut this program.
-SNAP helps over 700,000 Virginians and 42 million Americans.
-I urge [Representative] to protect SNAP and oppose any cuts.
+SNAP helps more than 800,000 Virginians, including more than 300,000 children and 118,000 seniors put food on the table.
+I urge [Representative] to protect SNAP and oppose any cuts or state cost sharing.

 You can also submit a letter through your legislator’s contact page